LiChuanXD/LiChuanXD/README.md

 ## 🔭 I'm currently working on

 I'm currently in the process of updating my portfolio, which I haven’t maintained for a while.
-Alongside that, I’ve been catching up on newer technologies that I haven’t had the chance to work with before — including Next.js and others — to broaden my skill set and stay current with industry trends.
+Alongside that, I’ve been catching up on newer technologies that I haven’t had the chance to work with before to broaden my skill set and stay current with industry trends.

 ## 📈 Stats